AdaGold/recursion-tracing/README.md

 - What is mystery6("goodnight moon")?
 - What is mystery6("Ada Developers Academy")?
 - What is mystery6("Hi, there!")?
+- What is the time complexity of mystery6(s)?
+- What is the space complexity of mystery6(s)?
 - _Added Fun: How could we make the reversal happen by letter, instead of by word (i.e. Make it so that mystery6("goodnight moon") returned "noom thgindoog")?_

 ### Trace #7